List of Die Hard characters: John "Jack" McClane Jr.

 John "Jack" Jr. is the son of John McClane and Holly Gennaro and the younger brother of Lucy McClane.
 He plays a main role in A Good Day to Die Hard.
 When Jack is arrested for an assassination in a nightclub in Moscow, McClane who has not spoken to his son for several years, goes to him to find out what happened to him.
 It is later revealed that Jack is a CIA operative set on a deep-cover mission in Russia that has lasted for three years without his father's knowledge.
-He is portrayed by Jai Courtney.
+He is portrayed by Noah Land in the first film and Jai Courtney in the fifth film.

 In Live Free or Die Hard, cyber-terrorist Thomas Gabriel calls him Jack, which is a common alternative nickname for "John" in the United States.
 In early drafts of the script of Live Free or Die Hard, John Jr. was set to be in the film.

 In A Good Day to Die Hard, Jack is a CIA agent stationed in Russia to extricate Yuri Komarov, a political prisoner who had evidence against Viktor Chagarin in a file at Chernobyl.
 To get close to Komarov, he kills a Russian millionaire and asks to testify against Komarov for a shorter sentence.
 John McClane goes to Russia after finding out about Jack's arrest, but not his CIA mission or ties.
 Similar to daughter Lucy in Live Free or Die Hard, son Jack was estranged from his father.

 Jack and his father gain admiration and respect for each other.
 They take down Komarov and his daughter Irina and discover their true plot of retrieving weapon-grade uranium from Chernobyl.
 Jack throws Komarov to death into the rotor-blades of Irina's helicopter, after he claims John will die.